rhysyim/UKRailwayAPI/README.md

 # UKRailwayAPI
-API for retrieving railway data of England, Scotland and Wales
+REST API for retrieving railway data of England, Scotland and Wales

 ## Usage
 /code/[station name] - For station code with station name